 Incorporate Inbound Marketing

 According to a HubSpot Study, 84% of millennials don’t trust traditional advertising.
 This means schools can’t just put up a blanketed advertisement (no matter how targeted it appears) and expect prospective parents to engage with them.
 Even when it comes to digital outbound tactics, another study shows that consumers are more likely to engage with advertisements as long as they feel they haven’t been intruded upon.
 Messaging in a way that provides relevance and value is a great start.
 But how do you know what your users want?
-First, we must discuss the value in incorporating an inbound marketing methodology.
+First, we must discuss the value of incorporating an inbound marketing methodology.

 What is inbound?
-Inbound is a form of marketing that aims to provide value and relevance to customers, in order to encourage them to seek you out and take desired action.
+Inbound is a form of marketing that aims to provide value and relevance to customers, in order to encourage them to seek you out and take the desired action.
 This is the opposite of throwing advertisements out to the right people and hoping someone will see them at the right time, then just so happen to click.
 While that has its place, trends point towards increased effectiveness when audiences seek out products and services themselves.

 How exactly does one do Inbound?
 Giving parents a reason to come to you can be as easy as creating blogs and other content you can share on your website and social channels.
 Make sure that it contains solutions that are reflective of the needs and concerns parents have for their children, parenting, and education in general.
 It is also important to showcase this knowledge in a way that is natural, so visitors don’t feel like they are seeing advertisements.
 Here are some tips for doing so:

-- Research: Be a thought-leader by conducting surveys around current parent concerns, and research what topics people are looking for using keyword search tools.
-Some great surveys have already been compiled by reputable independent school associations such as The Association of Independent School Admission Professionals, Enrollment Marketing Association, The Association of Boarding Schools, and The National Association of Independent Schools.
+- Research: Be a thought leader by conducting surveys around current parent concerns, and researching what topics people are looking for using keyword search tools.
+Some great surveys have already been compiled by reputable independent school associations such as The Association of Independent School Admission Professionals, Enrollment Management Association, The Association of Boarding Schools, and The National Association of Independent Schools.